 Bottom line: Security, suppliers’ ability to scale production quickly, and an intense focus on the cost of quality will dominate aerospace and defense in 2014.

 Deloitte is forecasting the global aerospace and defense industry will experience 5% growth in 2014, with the majority of growth being driven by projected record-setting replacement cycles of obsolescent commercial aircraft.
 By 2023, annual production levels of commercial aircraft are expected to increase by 25%.
-Deloitte’s 2014 Global Aerospace and Defense Industry Outlook provides these and many other insights, and is free for downloading here.
+Deloitte’s 2014 Global Aerospace and Defense Industry Outlook provides these and many other insights.
 The infographic to the right summarizes the key take-aways of the Deloitte report.
 Please click on the graphic to expand it for easier reading.

 Predicting Cloud’s Impact on A&D

 Balancing time constraints, project costs and finite resources while still maintaining production levels is a constant challenge for all suppliers.
 The potential of cloud-based platforms and applications to minimize these constraints while supporting new business growth is a galvanizing factor in the following ten predictions:

 1. Advanced security technologies become the new normal.
 During 2014 advanced security technologies, including asset, information and event management, threat detection and real-time audits of role-based access will become standard in cloud computing platforms as suppliers, contractors and government agencies, both in the U.S. and abroad, require them.
 There will be more Department of Defense (DOD) requirements defined for cloud platform-level security than in any previous year.